jasonsbeer/AmigaPCI/AmigaPCI Specification.md

 **Conventions**

 1) Signals are presented as bold font, such as **_FRAME** or **_TA**.
+2) A leading underscore (_) is used to indicate a signal is active low.
-2) Examples of bus data are italicized, such as *DATA0* or *ADDRESS1*.
+3) Examples of bus data are italicized, such as *DATA0* or *ADDRESS1*.
-3) A bus's most significant bit will be listed first and least significant last.
+4) A bus's most significant bit will be listed first and least significant last.
 For example, [31..0] indicates bit 31 as the most significant bit.
 Zero is the least.
 Thus, [31..0] indicates a little endian device.
 The opposite will be true for a big endian device.
-4) AmigaPCI refers to this specification or any implementation of this specification, in part or whole.
+5) AmigaPCI refers to this specification or any implementation of this specification, in part or whole.

 **Authors**

 Jason Neus

-## 1.0 PCI Bus
+# 1.0 PCI Bus

 The PCI Local Bus (PCI herein) is a processor independent, 32 bit expasion bus.
 The AmigaPCI is designed to comply with the PCI Local Bus Revision 1.3 specificiation.
 Each slot supports Universal and +5V cards, as defined in the PCI Local Bus Revision 1.3 specification.
 Like Zorro 2 and Zorro 3, PCI supports auto configuration of devices on power up.
 This allows, via some translation, for the use of Amiga AUTOCONFIG to configure devices at start up.
 This fits well with Amiga OS as PCI devices can be configured as Zorro 3 devices, which function natively with Amiga OS.